Banger

 Email labels and thread labels are easy to mix up.

 Banger separates them because team inbox views operate at the thread level.
-A thread belongs in Inbox, Sent, Spam, Trash, or a custom label view based on effective thread labels.
-Read and unread state remains email-level, because one thread can contain multiple emails with different read states.
+A thread can belong in Inbox, Sent, Spam, Trash, or a custom label view, while read and unread state still needs to respect the messages inside that thread.

 Thread lists are more than rows.
 They have counts, unread indicators, visibility rules, and sorting.

-A row can disappear from the current view because its effective labels no longer match the active filter.
-A count can change because a pending delete or add affects the thread.
-An unread indicator can update before a remote acknowledgment arrives.
+A row can disappear from the current view because it no longer belongs there.
+A count can change because the user moved work out of a queue.
+An unread indicator can update as messages are handled.

-The important part is that all of this happens through deterministic projection rules.
-The app should not have five different answers for whether a thread is visible.
+The important part is that the app should not have five different answers for whether a thread is visible.
+Banger’s sync system is built to keep those answers aligned.

 Gmail history import is a different kind of sync work.